slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 1. Update `terraform/backend.tf` to point to the GCS bucket for Terraform state management
 2. Update `terraform/terraform.tfvars` with your *Project ID*, *Region*, and *Name Prefix*.
-3. Execute the updated configuration
+3. Execute the updated configuration from the `terraform` folder
 ```
 cd terraform
 terraform init
 terraform apply
 ```
+You can execute the above commands from any workstation configured with Google Cloud SDK and Terraform, including Cloud Shell and the custom dev image.

 ## Deploying KFP pipelines